ChantelleAA/ChantelleAA/README.md

 <img width="25%" align="right" alt="Github"
 src="https://github.com/ChantelleAA/ChantelleAA/blob/main/94528-programmer.gif" />

-I am a data-centric engineer and a mathematical sciences enthusiast.
+I am a data-centric engineering student and a mathematical sciences enthusiast.
 I love to learn new things, especially about artificial intelligence, machine learning, and data science.
 I am passionate about using data and technology to solve real-world problems and create positive impact.

 - 📫 How to reach me: [LinkedIn](www.linkedin.com/in/chantelle-amoako-atta-4791671b9/) [Gmail](chantelle.amoako-atta@aims.ac.rw)
 - 🌱 I’m currently studying for a double degree master's in data-centric engineering at Lappeenranta University of Technology (LUT) in Finland.